Minqi824/ADBench/README.md

 [comment]: <> (- barbar)

-We provide full guidence of ADBench in the [notebook](guidence.ipynb)
+We provide full guidance of ADBench in the [notebook](guidance.ipynb).
 ### Installation
 ```python
 pip install adbench